-TRU waste-processing activities carried out for DOE in 2016 by NWSol addressed CH solids/debris and RH solids/debris, which involved processing, treating, and repackaging of waste.
-Off-site transportation and disposal of LLW at the Nevada National Security Site or other approved off-site facilities was also performed in 2016.
-TRU waste disposal at the Waste Isolation Pilot Plant will resume once the facility is reopened to receive TRU waste.
+TRU waste-processing activities carried out for DOE in 2017 by NWSol addressed CH solids/debris and RH solids/debris, which involved processing, treating, and repackaging of waste.
+Off-site transportation and disposal of LLW at the Nevada National Security Site or other approved off-site facilities was also performed in 2017.
+TRU waste disposal at the Waste Isolation Pilot Plant resumed in 2017.
+TWPC made 17 CH TRU waste shipments in calendar year 2017 for a total of 459 containers or 96.4 m.

-During 2016, 26.21 m of CH waste and 73.75 m of RH waste were processed, and 11.96 m of mixed LLW (TRU waste that was recharacterized as low level waste) was shipped off the site.
+During 2017, 28.23 m of CH waste and 57.52 m of RH waste were processed, and 60.27 m of mixed LLW (TRU waste that was recharacterized as low-level waste) was shipped off the site.